purescript-halogen/purescript-halogen/docs/guide/04-Lifecycles-Subscriptions.md

     log ("Initialized: " <> show newNumber)
 ```

-Before we move on to subscriptions and event sources, let's talk more about the `eval` function.
+Before we move on to subscriptions, let's talk more about the `eval` function.

 ## The `eval` Function, `mkEval`, and `EvalSpec`